Unity-Technologies/ml-agents/docs/Getting-Started-with-Balance-Ball.md

 Editor"_ is displayed on the screen, you can press the :arrow_forward: button in Unity to start training in the Editor.

+The `--train` flag tells the ML-Agents toolkit to run in training mode.

 **Note**: If you're using Anaconda, don't forget to activate the ml-agents environment first.

-The `--train` flag tells the ML-Agents toolkit to run in training mode.
+**Note**: Before you start training the brain, make sure that you have opened Unity on your computer and laoded the environment from the SDK folder.
+Running the command above will expect the solution to be laoded and in `Play` mode in Unity.

 **Note**: You can train using an executable rather than the Editor.
 To do so, follow the intructions in